MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/add-a-domain-to-a-client-tenancy-with-windows-powershell-for-delegated-access-pe.md

 ```

 >[!Note]
->PowerShell Core does not support the MSOline module and cmdlets with **Msol** in their name.
+>PowerShell Core does not support the Microsoft Azure Active Directory Module for Windows PowerShell module and cmdlets with **Msol** in their name.
 To continue using these cmdlets, you must run them from Windows PowerShell.
 >

 ### Get the data for the DNS TXT verification record